Go to Hokkaido in Japan

 beautiful walks through remote nature reserves with mountains and

-list destinations in the world.
+list destinations in Japan.

 Hokkaido is the second largest island in Japan and is located in the most northern part of the country.
 It has for its size (area: 83.454 km²) very few inhabitants, only six million.
 Yet there is plenty to do.
 It has many areas of great natural beauty.
 The Daisetsu-zan National Park; home to rare flora and fauna.
 And the Shikotsu-Toya National Park, with its magical volcanoes and lakes.
 There are also plenty of hot springs (onsen) in places such as Noboribetsu, Jozan kei and Sounkyo.
 Onsen are the place to be if you like to relax and enjoy the Japanese-style bathing in hot spring water.